2,000,000 and counting.

 Use keyword research tools to find out keywords that have lower search volume and lower competition and rank well for those.
 Once you have built up social proof and credibility, move in and attack the bigger boys on their own turf.

-According to research by Storemaven 60% users won’t swipe past the first two screenshots.
+According to research by Storemaven, 60% of users won’t swipe past the first two screenshots.
 So, make those two screenshots count.
 These, combined with your app icon, are the only visuals you provide to users.